Ukita Hideie: Early life

-Ukita clan riot
+Ukita clan unrest

-In 1599, a riot occurred within the Ukita clan, as several of Ukita clan vassals such as Togawa Tatsuyasu, Sadatsuna Oka, and others rebelled against Hideie.
+In 1599, a disturbance occurred within the Ukita clan, as several vassals such as Togawa Tatsuyasu, Sadatsuna Oka, and others rebelled against Hideie.

-The reason was the perceived Hideie's favoritism towards Nakamura Jirobe, which further escalates into an armed rebellion which even Hideie could not resolve.
+The reason was Hideie's perceived favoritism towards Nakamura Jirobe, which further escalated into an armed rebellion which even Hideie could not resolve.
 The Togawa Family Genealogy, written later by the son of Togawa Tatsuyasu, who left the Ukita family at this time, provides a more detailed account.
-The Togawa Family Genealogy first cites the chaos within the domain caused by the comprehensive land survey carried out by Nakamura Jirobei, Osafune Kii-no-kami, and Ukita Tarozaemon.
-However, the Otoya no Shomon (Book of Otoya) argues that the conflict was caused by Nakamura's redistribution of fiefs in response to complaints from minor retainers who were discriminated after senior retainers such as Tatsuyasu appropriated the lands near the castle for themselves.
-Another factor that made those vassals brazenly defied Jirobe was the perceived loss og Toyotomi central government's backing towards Hideie, and the death of Osafune Kii-no-kami, an Ukita senior vassal who was respected enough to prevent the turbulence from dissatisfied another Ukita clan vassals from defying their lord.
+The Genealogy first cites the chaos within the domain caused by the comprehensive land survey carried out by Nakamura Jirobei, Osafune Kii-no-kami, and Ukita Tarozaemon.
+However, the Otoya no Shomon (Book of Otoya) argues that the conflict was caused by Nakamura's redistribution of fiefs in response to complaints from minor retainers who were discriminated against after senior retainers such as Tatsuyasu appropriated the lands near the castle for themselves.
+Another factor that made those vassals brazenly defy Jirobe was the perceived loss of Toyotomi government backing towards Hideie, and the death of Osafune Kii-no-kami, an Ukita senior vassal who was respected enough to prevent other dissatisfied Ukita clan vassals from defying their lord.